 This course is designed for students who desire a broader outlook in agronomy and agriculture by examining actual agribusinesses and related agronomic issues.
 Travel may be a required component of the field studies.
 This course will also have a lecture component of 15, one-hour lectures that will have a web component available.
 The lectures will supplement and provide insight to the topics seen on the travel portion of the course.
 At the culmination of the course, the student will be required to prepare a written report and/or make a presentation summarizing her/his findings.
 Instructor's permission required for enrollment.
 Student expense (\$100-\$600) will vary depending upon the length of study and/or travel destinations.
 Students may enroll more than one time up to a maximum of four credits.
-[Spring] [3 credits]
+[Spring] Applied Learning - Field Study [3 credits] [3 contact hour(s)]